 Since I’ve already screwed up, might as well burn the whole place down and put the parsley on BEFORE it bakes.
-My parsley is half-frozen anyway, due an abundance of parsley that needed to be minced and stored away in the freezer.
+My parsley is half-frozen anyway, due to an abundance of parsley that needed to be minced and stored away in the freezer.

 Again, ignore the dirty stove.
 I know it’s dirty.
 I’ll clean it this weekend, I promise.

 Here’s the result.
-Egg was cooked, but soggy where it met the mushroom mixture.
+Egg mixture was cooked, but soggy where it met the mushroom mixture.
 Probably would have been much better if I had cooked it the proper way.
 The crust was the best part, which was the one part I didn’t really have anything to do with.

 And now I have six more slices of weird soggy pie to eat.
 Yay?

 Would maybe make again, if I followed directions properly and got the right kind of mushrooms.
 It’s essentially mushroom quiche, but layered instead of mixed all together.
 I think I prefer the more traditional quiche than this thing.